 Even so, I was intrigued, and I wanted to read more Philip Roth.
 There were two more candy-colored paperbacks on my Mom’s shelves, and I fell in love with the second book I read, the the bright pink one, Goodbye, Columbus.

-I then dug eagerly into my third Roth novel, The Breast.
+I then dug eagerly into the third Good-and-Plenty colored Roth paperback from my Mom’s shelves, The Breast.
 At this, unfortunately, my newfound enthusiasm screeched to a halt.